 So far, anyway.
 I suppose if I can add another 0 to my monthly visitor stats and therefore another 0 to my monthly income, I’ll have set myself up with a pretty damn sweet income stream, whether or not I want to keep being nomadic or try to be more stable somewhere.
 But even then it’ll have come at the cost of several years of lost (or at least questionably spent) time, sometimes living in windowless Airbnb boxes, eating like shit while trying to exist on a shoestring, with a disastrous love life to boot.
 I mean, self care is important whatever you’re doing… but self care as a broke digital nomad?
 Haha… my parents were a bit shocked when they saw me for the first time in a couple of years and had to slap me (not literally) to my senses about just how badly I was taking care of myself.
 Guess it had happened gradually over a period of time without me seeing it, but I’d lost loads of weight (and I’ve never had much spare in the first place) and generally looked like shit, and had retreated into some sort of shell, some sort of antisocial minimal budget autopilot mode to get me through until whenever the cash started flowing in and I could spark my real self back up again.

 Sure, I could’ve eaten better by living in hostel dorms, but that would’ve been horrendous for work productivity, especially trying to build & run an online ESL business (which I was trying to do alongside the blogging).
-And yes, I could have based myself in SE Asia instead of NE Asia – it would’ve been cheaper, for sure.
-But all my business & blogging ideas related to Korea & Japan (especially due to the 2018 Winter Olympics and upcoming 2019 Rugby World Cup and Tokyo Olympics), and I was in love with a girl in Taiwan.
-Living in Chiang Mai because it’s cheap enough to live there on a super tight budget doesn’t strike me as freedom at all.
+And yes, I could have based myself in SE Asia instead of NE Asia – it would’ve been cheaper, for sure – but all my business & blogging ideas related to Korea & Japan (especially due to the 2018 Winter Olympics and upcoming 2019 Rugby World Cup and Tokyo Olympics).
+Living in Chiang Mai just because it’s cheap enough to live there on a super tight budget doesn’t strike me as freedom anyway!

 Would all that scrimping and hustling have been worth it if I do manage to get that extra 0 on my traffic & income?
 Even then, probably not, and I’m not even close to being there yet anyway so I can say thus far definitely not.